krishnapriya-n/aws-community-content/README.md

 Yes and thank you for asking!
 There are several ways in which you can make a contribution:

 1. Present at local meetups and/or conferences.
 All the content in this repo is available for you to present in any meetups.
-If you need to make any modifications, please request the PPT source using this [Airtable form](https://airtable.com/shrzE2BqNvHDIYbVy).
 2. Provide your feedback and idea.
 You can make a contribution by providing ideas of what content you need by filing an [issue](https://github.com/aws-community-asean/community-content/issues/new?assignees=donnieprakoso&labels=content+request&template=content-request.md&title=%5BCONTENT+REQUEST%5D+Your+request+title+placeholder).
 3. Contributing to translation.
 Content translation will help more developers to understand the context of the content presented in this repository.
 If you translated any presentations, articles or code repository, please submit a PR to be displayed in this repository.